 *Only available if your organization has upgraded to a custom plan - contact us for details.

 Standard roles and permissions

 How to assign teammates to roles

-To assign a teammate to a role, on the User Roles page, select the Edit option for that teammate, and then select the role they should have from the User Roles list.
+To assign a teammate to a role, go to Settings > Users > Users, select the "Edit" option for that teammate, then select the correct role they should have from the User Roles dropdown menu.